line/armeria/site/src/sphinx/advanced-saml.rst

     class MyAuthorizer implements Authorizer<HttpRequest> {
         @Override
         public CompletionStage<Boolean> authorize(ServiceRequestContext ctx, HttpRequest data) {
+            // Note that you do not use this example in a real world application.
+You have to perform
+            // proper validation in your application.
             final String cookie = data.headers().get(HttpHeaderNames.COOKIE);
             if (cookie == null) {
                 return CompletableFuture.completedFuture(false);